 The first thing you will need to do to make exclusive pumping work for you is settle on a pumping schedule.
 Your pumping schedule will most likely change as your baby grows, but if you plan on exclusively pumping, you’ll want to start pumping as soon as your baby is born.
 Then, you’ll want to follow an approximately every 3-4 hour pumping schedule, pumping for around 30 minutes with each session (assuming you’re pumping both breasts at the same time).
 You’ll want to keep pumping until your breast milk supply comes and is established.
 A mechanical breast pump is not the same as a baby, so it may be different for every pumping parent on what their supply look like with just pumping alone.

 Over time, you may be able to experiment with spacing your pumping sessions out more once you are certain your supply has been established and won’t be affected.
-What’s very important with pumping, however, is to ensure that you don’t suddenly drop a pumping time—this could lead to engorgement and mastitis (an infection in your milk ducts).
+What’s very important with pumping, however, is to ensure that you don’t suddenly drop a pumping time—this could lead to engorgement, clogged ducts and mastitis (an infection in your milk ducts).
 Instead, if you want to space your pumping sessions out, you’ll want to do so gradually.
 For instance, if you usually pump 6 times per day, every 4 hours, but want to get down to 5 pumping sessions per day, you could space your pumping times out to every 5 hours instead of just suddenly dropping one.

 Your pumping schedule can also change to meet you and your baby’s needs.
 For instance, you may make the decision to supplement a few feeding sessions with formula so you’re not pumping around-the-clock.
 You get to decide!
 And although, again, every person is different, it is more difficult to “add in” a pumping session after you have dropped one, so do keep that in mind.